GonzalesP/cpsc-349-project-1/README.md

 Created by Kinsey Vo, Eric Thang, and Pascual Gonzales.

 ## Running this project
-To get started, open login.html in a browser of your choice.
+To get started, download/clone this repo and open login.html in a browser of your choice.
 Then, follow these steps:
 1. To sign in, you can use the default login:
 * Email Address: tuffy@fullerton.edu
 * Password: 12345678